Popular Football Betting Markets Explained — How They Work

-Are you feeling confused by the vast array of football betting markets on offer?
-Do you want to learn how each of those football markets work?
+Are you overwhelmed by the extensive range of football betting markets?
+Do you want to gain a better understanding of how each of these football markets operates?

-You’ve come to the right place.
-In this post I explain each of the main football bet types.
+Look no further, as I am here to assist you.
+In this post, I explain each of the main football bet types.

 1×2 / Match Result / FT Result / Match Odds

-There’s a lot of different names given to the “1×2” football betting market.
-It varies depending on what Bookmaker or Betting Exchange you use.
+There’s a lot of different names given to the “1×2” football betting market, and it varies depending on what bookmaker or Betting Exchange you use.

 When you place a 1×2 bet, you select one of following three outcomes: